-129. Licensees should ensure that records held by an affiliate or head office that is an introducer, branch or subsidiary outside Barbados, at a minimum, comply with the requirements of Barbados law and this Guideline.
+Licensees should ensure that records held by an affiliate or head office that is an introducer, branch or subsidiary outside Barbados, at a minimum, comply with the requirements of Barbados law and this Guideline.

-130. Licensees should retain records in a format, including electronic, scanned or microfilm, that would facilitate reconstruction of individual transactions (including the amounts and types of currency involved) so as to provide, if necessary, evidence for prosecution of criminal activity and to enable licensees to comply swiftly with information requests from the FIU.
+Licensees should retain records in a format, including electronic, scanned or microfilm, that would facilitate reconstruction of individual transactions (including the amounts and types of currency involved) so as to provide, if necessary, evidence for prosecution of criminal activity and to enable licensees to comply swiftly with information requests from the FIU.
 This applies whether or not records are stored off the premises of the licensee.

-131. In the case of a merger or acquisition, the licensee should ensure that the records described above can be readily retrieved.
+In the case of a merger or acquisition, the licensee should ensure that the records described above can be readily retrieved.
 Where the records are kept under a contractual arrangement by an entity other than a licensee, the licensee is responsible for retrieving those records before the end of the contractual arrangement.

-132. The nature of records that should be retained is set out at Section 2 of the MLFTA, which defines a business arrangement, business transaction and business transaction record.
+The nature of records that should be retained is set out at Section 2 of the MLFTA, which defines a business arrangement, business transaction and business transaction record.

-11.1 Internal and External Records
+10.1 Internal and External Records

-133. Licensees should maintain records related to unusual and suspicious business transactions for no less than 5 years.
+Licensees should maintain records related to unusual and suspicious business transactions for no less than 5 years.
 These should include:

 - i.
 All reports made by staff to the Compliance Officer; - ii.
 The internal written findings of transactions investigated.
+This applies irrespective of whether a suspicious report was made;

+Anti-Money Laundering/Combating Terrorist Financing Guideline, October 2013 (Update to November 2011 Version) Bank Supervision Department

-This applies irrespective of whether a suspicious report was made; - iii.
-Consideration of those reports and of any action taken; - iv.
-Reports by the Compliance officer to senior management and board of directors; - v.
-Reports to the Competent Authority on positive screening results in relation to terrorist financing and the financing of proliferation; and - vi.
-Reports to the Competent Authority on the total amount of frozen assets in relation to terrorist financing and the financing of proliferation.
+- iii.
+Consideration of those reports and of any action taken; and - iv.
+Reports by the Compliance officer to senior management and board of directors.

-11.2 Training Records
+10.2 Training Records

-134. In order to provide evidence of compliance with Section 21 of the MLFTA at a minimum, a licensee should maintain the following information:
+In order to provide evidence of compliance with Section 21 of the MLFTA at a minimum, a licensee should maintain the following information:

 - a) Details and contents of the training programme provided to staff members;

 - b) Names of staff receiving the training;

 - c) Dates that training sessions were held;

-- d) Test results carried out to measure staff understanding of money laundering, terrorist financing and the financing of proliferation requirements; and
+- d) Test results carried out to measure staff understanding of money laundering and terrorist financing requirements; and

 - e) An on-going training plan.

-12.0 TRAINING AND AWARENESS
+11.0 TRAINING AND AWARENESS

-135. An integral element of the fight against money laundering and the financing of terrorism is the awareness of those charged with the responsibility of identifying and analysing potential illicit transactions.
+An integral element of the fight against money laundering and the financing of terrorism is the awareness of those charged with the responsibility of identifying and analysing potential illicit transactions.
 Therefore, licensees should establish on-going employee training programmes.
 Training should be targeted at all employees but added emphasis should be placed on the training of the Compliance Officer and the compliance and audit staff because of their critical role in sensitising the broader staff complement to AML/CFT issues and ensuring compliance with policy and procedures.
 Additionally, front line staff should be targeted so as to enable them to respond appropriately when interacting with the public.

-136. Licensees should:
+Licensees should: